LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      `online <https://gpem.luc.edu/apply/>`_ with *no fee* or alternately `downloaded <http://www.luc.edu/gpem/applications/gpemapplication.pdf>`_
      and delivered on paper *with a $50 fee*.

-     **Note**:  Not all graduate programs are available to students in all locations:
+     This form is used for many programs in the graduate school, and not all graduate programs are available to students in all locations:

+     .. warning
-     The application may require you to fill in all the personal data before showing you all the programs that you can apply to.
+        The application requires you to fill in *all* the personal data before showing you all the programs that you can apply to and other parts of the form.

 #.
 Those who would like to get financial assistance see
      :ref:`teaching_assistantships` or for non-departmental
      financial aid see http://www.luc.edu/finaid/responsibilities_rights.shtml.
 #.
 Submit official English transcripts of all undergraduate work and any
+     post-baccalaureate work either

+     * by official electronic submission between your institution and Loyola or
-     post-baccalaureate work still in sealed envelopes sent from the academic institution.
-Do not open such envelopes yourself.
-If you do not have easy access to the sealed official documents, you can *initially* submit copies for a *conditional* admission.
-You can send a transcript in the semester before your graduation, showing all the courses you will be having for graduation, even though grades are still missing from the final courses, for condidtional admision.
+     * still in sealed envelopes sent from the academic institution. *Do not open such envelopes yourself.*  If you do not have easy access to the sealed official documents, you can *initially* submit copies for a *conditional* admission.

+     You can send a transcript *in the semester before your graduation*, showing all the courses you will be having for graduation, even though grades are still missing from the final courses, and still be eligible for conditional admission.
+     Do *not send transcripts too early* to show a listing of all the courses you will end up taking for your degree.
      In all cases final officially-sent transcripts are required by the end of your first semster at Loyola.

 #.
 GRE scores are not required for admission.
      If you choose to submit them, Loyola's institutional code is 1412; the department code is not needed.
      GRE scores, however, are expected if you are applying for a merit award ( :ref:`teaching_assistantships` ),
-     and you are not already a Loyola student.
+     and if you are not already a Loyola student.
 #.
 Three letters of recommendation.
-    These are usually from referees familiar with the applicant's academic work, however, if the applicant has been out of school for a long time, then letters of recommendation from co-workers or supervisors will be acceptable.
+    These are usually from referees familiar with your academic work, however, if you have been out of school for a long time, then letters of recommendation from co-workers or supervisors will be acceptable.